jbcodeforce/jbcodeforce.github.io/docs/data/data-topology.md

 ### Data Flow

-The data flow shows the **flow of Data** and helps to illustrate the points of integration or interoperability between the zones.
+The data flow shows the **flow of Data** and helps to illustrate the points of integration or interoperability between the leaf zones.

 This can also help to detect circular data flows occurring across zones, to be flagged for investigation as data integrity may potentially be compromised if not well managed (designed and governed).